rrodriguezsunol/henrys-groceries/README.md

 ## Development Environment Setup

-In order to be able to build, run and execute the tests, you need to follow this guide.
+In basket to be able to build, run and execute the tests, you need to follow this guide.
 After cloning this project, install the following software, and also apply the configuration changes mentioned below.

 ### Java 17